 Shell releases new plan for North Sea gas field development

-LONDON, March 18 (Reuters) - Shell SHEL.L on Friday released an updated plan for the development of the Jackdaw gas field in the British North Sea which the regulators had initially rejected last year on environmental grounds.
+LONDON, March 18 (Reuters) - Shell SHEL.L on Friday released an amended plan for the development of a major North Sea gas field which British regulators initially rejected last year on environmental grounds.

-Shell said in the new environmental development plan that it aims to start production from the field, which will supply 6.5% of Britain's gas output, by Q3 or Q4 2025.
+Shell said in the new environmental development plan of the Jackdaw field that it aims to start production from the field, which will supply 6.5% of Britain's gas output, by Q3 or Q4 2025.

+The British government has in recent weeks urged North Sea producers to ramp up oil and gas output as Europe tries to reduce its reliance on energy from Russia, following its invasion of Ukraine.
+Oil and gas prices have shot to multi-year highs in recent weeks.

+The government is expected to publish an energy transition strategy plan next week, which will put more focus on security of energy supply through domestic production.

 ((ron.bousso@thomsonreuters.com; +44 (0) 2075422161; Reuters Messaging: ron.bousso.reuters.com@reuters.net))